IQSS/dataverse/doc/sphinx-guides/source/developers/workflows.rst

 Available Steps
 ~~~~~~~~~~~~~~~

-The Dataverse software has an internal step provider, whose id is ``:internal``.
+The Dataverse Software has an internal step provider, whose id is ``:internal``.
 It offers the following steps:

 log
 +++